hindu-comm/mail_stream_advaita-l/2018/05/Sleep_tamas_and_brah/26__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2018-May/049344.html)

-​Correction: Since there is no noise of mixing up oneself as someone else (in suShupti)​.
+Correction: Since there is no noise of mixing up oneself as someone else (in suShupti).

 Kind rgds,
 --Praveen R. Bhat